rguske/tmc-tko-lc/workshop/content/exercises/05-network-policies.md

 To create a network policy for an object, you must be associated with the *.admin* role for that object.

-Let us follow the following procedure to create a network policy that allows all ingress traffic in our workspace  **tko-day1-ops-ws**:
+Let us follow the following procedure to create a network policy that allows all ingress traffic in our workspace  **{{ session_namespace }}-ws**:

 1. On the Policies page, click the Network tab, and then click the Workspaces organization view.

 2. Use the tree control to navigate to and select the object for which you want to create a network policy.
-In this case, click **tko-day1-ops-ws** to add a network policy for this workspace.
+In this case, click **{{ session_namespace }}-ws** to add a network policy for this workspace.

   ![](./images/policy-network-1.png)